Artur-man/ImageArray/README.md

 Level 2 (384,256)
 ```

-Each level of a pyramid can be rasterized at any time.
+Each level of a pyramid can be rasterized at any time, and thus plotted.

 ```r
 imgraster <- as.raster(imgarray, level = 2))